 1. Issue Options ASAP.
-Stock options give key employees the opportunity to benefit from the increase in the company’s value by granting them the right to buy stock at a future point in time at a price (i.e., the “exercise” or “strike” price) generally equal to the fair market value of such stock at the time of the grant.
+Stock options give key employees the opportunity to benefit from the increase in the company’s value by granting them the right to buy shares of common stock at a future point in time at a price (i.e., the “exercise” or “strike” price) generally equal to the fair market value of such shares at the time of the grant.
 The venture should thus be incorporated and, to the extent applicable, stock options should be issued to key employees as soon as possible.
-Clearly, as milestones are met by the company subsequent to its incorporation (e.g., the creation of a prototype, etc.), the value of the company will increase and thus so will the value of the underlying stock of the option.
+Clearly, as milestones are met by the company subsequent to its incorporation (e.g., the creation of a prototype, the acquisition of customers, revenue, etc.), the value of the company will increase and thus so will the value of the underlying shares of stock of the option.
 Indeed, like the issuance of shares of common stock to the founders (who rarely receive options), the issuance of stock options to key employees should be done as soon as possible, when the value of the company is as low as possible.

 2. Comply with Applicable Federal and State Securities Laws.
 As discussed in my post on launching a venture (see #6 here), a company may not offer or sell its securities unless (i) such securities have been registered with the Securities and Exchange Commission and registered/qualified with applicable State commissions; or (ii) there is an applicable exemption from registration.
 Rule 701, adopted pursuant to Section 3(b) of the Securities Act of 1933, provides an exemption from registration for any offers and sales of securities made pursuant to the terms of compensatory benefit plans or written contracts relating to compensation, provided that it meets certain prescribed conditions.
 Most states have similar exemptions, including California, which amended the regulations under Section 25102(o) of the California Corporate Securities Law of 1968 (effective as of July 9, 2007) in order to conform with Rule 701.
 This may sound a bit self-serving, but it is indeed imperative that the entrepreneur seek the advice of experienced counsel prior to the issuance of any securities, including stock options: non-compliance with applicable securities laws could result in serious adverse consequences, including a right of rescission for the securityholders (i.e., the right to get their money back), injunctive relief, fines and penalties, and possible criminal prosecution.